-Titled “Business Process Efficiency Improvement and Staffing Levels,” moderator Lexi Tucker, senior editor of Government Fleet magazine, guided a presentation by Tony Yankovich, managing director of Mercury Associates and Marc Canton, manager of Mercury Associates, that discussed new processes managers can implement to ensure maximum productivity.
+Titled “Business Process Efficiency Improvement and Staffing Levels,” moderator Lexi Tucker, senior editor of Government Fleet magazine, guided a presentation by Tony Yankovich, managing director at Mercury Associates and Marc Canton, senior manager at Mercury Associates, that discussed new processes managers can implement to ensure maximum productivity.

 Calculating Staffing Requirements

 Fleet service professionals know fleet cost and service effectiveness can be tied directly to the resources allocated to a fleet operation.
-These resources include vehicles and equipment, fleet maintenance facilities, tools and shop equipment, the people that work the organization, technology, and information.
+These resources include vehicles and equipment, fleet maintenance facilities, tools and shop equipment, the people who work at the organization, technology, and information.

 Every fleet operation has three essential elements: